Devin Ratray: Personal life

+Allegations of domestic violence and rape

 On December 8, 2021, Ratray allegedly strangled his girlfriend while in a hotel room in Oklahoma.
 He was "booked for domestic assault and battery by strangulation, a felony, as well as misdemeanor domestic assault and battery."
-After an argument over his girlfriend failing to charge fans for his autograph, the duo returned to the hotel and "Ratray then pushed his girlfriend onto the room’s bed, pressed one of his hands against her throat, pressed his other hand over her mouth and applied pressure, according to the affidavit."
+After an argument over his girlfriend failing to charge fans for his autograph, the duo returned to the hotel and "Ratray then pushed his girlfriend onto the room's bed, pressed one of his hands against her throat, pressed his other hand over her mouth and applied pressure, according to the affidavit."
 It was alleged that as Ratray assaulted his girlfriend, he told her, "This is how you die".
+In February 2024, he received a 3 year suspended sentence.

-In August 2022, police announced that Ratray was under investigation for an alleged rape that occurred in September 2017.
+In August 2022, the New York Police Department announced that Ratray was under investigation for an alleged rape that occurred in September 2017.
 The alleged victim, who had been friends with Ratray for 15 years, came forward after hearing about the 2021 domestic assault allegations, accusing Ratray of drugging her drink.